garystafford/ollama-streamlit-langchain-chat-app/README.md

 # Ollama Streamlit LangChain Chat App Demo

-Code from the blog post, [Local Inference with Meta's Latest Llama 3.2 LLMs Using Ollama, LangChain, and Streamlit Meta's latest Llama 3.2 1B and 3B models are available from Ollama: Learn how to install and interact with these models locally using Streamlit and LangChain](https://garystafford.medium.com/interacting-with-metas-latest-llama-3-2-models-using-ollama-langchain-and-streamlit-71f898b184d4).
+Code from the blog post, [Local Inference with Meta's Latest Llama 3.2 LLMs Using Ollama, LangChain, and Streamlit](https://garystafford.medium.com/interacting-with-metas-latest-llama-3-2-models-using-ollama-langchain-and-streamlit-71f898b184d4): Meta's latest Llama 3.2 1B and 3B models are available from Ollama.
+Learn how to install and interact with these models locally using Streamlit and LangChain.
+Learn to use the newest Meta Llama 3.2 models to supercharge ⚡️ your next generative AI project, now available locally using Ollama.
+The post will show you how to harness the power of these lightweight state-of-the-art LLMs in your local environment 💻.
+Discover how to:

+- Install the Meta Llama 3.2 1B and 3B LLMs for free 🤑, with Ollama 🛠️
+- Leverage Streamlit to build a sophisticated chat application quickly 💬
+- Utilize the latest version of LangChain to connect to Ollama for model inference 🔗
+- Learn to build on-device generative AI applications with strong privacy where data never leaves the device and doesn’t require an Internet connection 🔐

 ![Preview](./preview.png)

+In addition to the prompt, the application accepts inference parameters on the sidebar, including model, seed, temperature, top_p, and maximum response tokens (aka num_predict).
+Play around with different parameters and compare the results.
+The application also calculates metrics, including input tokens, output tokens, total tokens, total inference duration in seconds, and response tokens/second.

 ## Commands